Overall Effectiveness Rating

 Research Rating for Chicory Root (inulin)

 There are 7 studies in the database on chicory root (inulin); the research rating is 47.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
 Note, this research rating is for chicory root (inulin) as a whole; there are also individual ratings for the claims below.

-The overall ratings above do no necessarily reflect each claim about chicory root (inulin).
-Individual claims can have higher or lower ratings.
-For example, some supplements may have a lot of backing for one claim, but be completely useless for another.
-Click on claims below for more information.
+The overall ratings above are an average of the individual claim ratings below.
+Individual claims may have higher or lower ratings compared to the supplement's overall rating.
+For example, some supplements may have excellent backing for one claim, but be completely useless for another.
+Click on a claim below for more information.

-|Energy Balance (calories in & calories out) Claims||Effectiveness Rating||Confidence Rating|
+|Energy Balance (calories in & calories out) Claims||Effectiveness Rating||Research Rating|

 |increase satiety||decrease calorie intake|

-|Cardiovascular Health Claims||Effectiveness Rating||Confidence Rating|
+|Cardiovascular Health Claims||Effectiveness Rating||Research Rating|

 |lower LDL (bad) cholesterol levels||increase HDL (good) cholesterol levels||lower total cholesterol levels||lower triglyceride levels|